CharanBoga/weather-app/README.md

 1. Clone the repository to your local machine.
 2. Ensure you have Python installed.
-3. Install the required dependencies using `pip install -r requirements.txt`.
+3. Install the required dependencies using `pip install geopy`,'pip install timezonefinder','pip install pytz',
-4. Run the `weather_app.py` script using Python.
+4. Run the `weather.py` script using Python.

 ### Contributing: